 Freeze dried eggs: Eggs are a great source of protein and rehydrate fairly quickly in hot water.
 You can buy them plain and mix in your own goodies (I suggest bacon bits and freeze-dried peppers), or go for a pre-mixed but carb-ier version like these scrambled eggs from Mountain House.

-Low carb tortillas with nut butter: Almond flour tortillas are more low-carb but don’t hold up well under the rigors of trail life.
+Low carb tortillas with nut butter: Almond flour tortillas are lower carb but don’t hold up well under the rigors of trail life.
 I’ve found that these Carb Balance tortillas are a good compromise – slightly more carbs but don’t fall apart in my food bag.
 Pair with your favorite nut butter for a quick stove-free breakfast.

 Extra fats: Whatever you’re having for breakfast (even if it’s regular old oatmeal), you can increase the fat-to-carb ratio by adding delicious powdered fats like cream, coconut cream, or butter.
 Add them to your coffee too!

 There’s a lot of overlap between lunch and dinner food, especially when it comes to keto backpacking foods that aren’t the traditional pasta or rice.
 In this section I’ll list a bunch more ideas that could work well for lunch or dinner depending on your preference.